 A GIS Community of Practice

 A GIS Community of Practice meets regularly online and off to share information, experiences and ideas around GIS topics, especially as they relate to the University of Michigan.

 Support for Learning and Using GIS and Locating Geospatial Data

 Specific information about for-credit courses, open workshops, self-paced tutorials, and other resources for learning GIS at University of Michigan is at http://guides.lib.umich.edu/learngis .

 CSCAR provides support for spatial analysis , both through consulting and grant support.

-The ESALab is a unit within the School of Natural Resources and the Environment that primarily provides support to SNRE constituents.
+The ESALab is a unit within the School for Environment and Sustainability (SEAS) that primarily provides support to SEAS constituents.

 GIS and Spatial Analysis in the Curriculum

-A graduate certificate in spatial analysis is available to UM graduate students via the School of Natural Resources and the Environment.
+A graduate certificate in spatial analysis is available to UM graduate students via the School for Environment and Sustainability.

 For more information or to add your campus GIS presence to this list, please email Nicole Scholtz at email@example.com .